NaturalHistoryMuseum/splitgill/docs/fundamentals/elasticsearch_model.md

 ## Parsing

-The record data is parsed into the `parsed` field before indexing into Elasticsearch.
+The object stored in the `data` field is parsed before indexing into Elasticsearch.
 Some parts of this logic are hard coded into Splitgill and some parts can be affected by the parsing options.
 The details of exactly how data is parsed is presented in this section.